daczarne/udemy_pytest/README.md

-# udemy_pytest
+# Testing in Python with Pytest

-Testing in Python with Pytest
+Automated testing with Pytest.